 - In the BUFR header the value for "generating centre" is set to 99, representing KNMI. - The products contain up to four ambiguous wind solutions, with an index to the selected wind solution.
-These are the up to four 'normal' (non-MSS) solutions; in the selected wind solution the wind speed and wind direction have been replaced by the wind speed and wind direction of the selected MSS solution.
+After the wind inversion step, we initially store the up to four solutions corresponding to the inversion residual (MLE) relative minima.
+However, subsequently the wind speed and wind direction of the after 2DVAR-selected MSS wind solution is put at the index of the selected wind solution.
+This index is set to the initial wind vector solution which is closest to the MSS wind vector selection obtained after 2DVAR.
+Thus, the former wind vector is not provided in the product, but rather the MSS selected wind vector.
 The 'Formal Uncertainty in Wind Direction' does not contain the uncertainty, but the normalised inversion residual (referred to as Rn in [Ref-3]). - The Wind Vector Cell Quality Flag (table 021109) is redefined and now has the following definitions:

 Description BUFR bit Fortran bit

 Not enough good sigma-0 available for wind retrieval 1 15

 Not used 2-3 14-13

 Monitoring flag 4 12

 Monitoring value 5 11

 KNMI Quality Control (including rain) 6 10

 Variational QC 7 9

 Land presence 8 8

 Ice presence 9 7

 Not used 10 6

 Reported wind speed is greater than 30 m/s 11 5

 Reported wind speed is less than or equal to 3 m/s 12 4

 Not used 13 3

 Rain flag algorithm detects rain 14 2

+Description BUFR bit Fortran bit

 Data from at least one of the four possible beam/view combinations are not available 15 1

 Not used 16 0

-Description BUFR bit Fortran bit Missing value All 17 set All 17 set
+Missing value All 17 set All 17 set